Interprofessional Health Sciences Ph.D.

 REQUIREMENTS FOR ADMISSION TO GRADUATE STUDIES FOR THE DEGREE OF DOCTOR OF PHILOSOPHY

 Students with at least a master’s degree or the equivalent in a health-related field (e.g., kinesiology, exercise physiology, exercise science, movement sciences, communication sciences and disorders, rehabilitation science, nursing, psychology, education) may apply.
 Evaluations will be based upon the applicant’s grade point average, previous research experience, a statement of purpose for graduate study, and 3 letters of reference.
+Although not required, it is strongly recommended that one of those letters come from a graduate faculty in the College of Nursing in Health Sciences (or Osher Center if appropriate) expressing support for the student as well as interest in the student's area of scholarship.
 In rare circumstances students with a bachelor of science degree showing exceptional promise as evidenced by their previous research experience, mentor recommendations, undergraduate GPA will be considered.

 MINIMUM DEGREE REQUIREMENTS

 For students entering with a prior graduate degree in a relevant field, the Ph.D. in Interprofessional Health Sciences requires 76 credits, 32 of which are required course credits and 20 of which are required research credits.
 The remaining 24 credits are elective, 12 of which may transfer in from the prior degree.
 Students must maintain a 3.0 average in coursework, have no more than 1 grade below a B, have acceptable evaluations of their research, and pass their qualifying examination.
 Students will be required to teach in at least 1 course under the mentorship of a faculty member or serve as a teaching assistant for at least 1 course and mentor/co-mentor an undergraduate or master’s degree research project.
+Students are also required to submit an article to a peer-reviewed journal as a first or co-author and to present research at a national or international conference.
 The dissertation will be based on original research focusing on a significant problem in the student's area of specialization with an interprofessional application.
-Under the guidance of the dissertation committee, each student will use a format consisting of 3 publishable papers (at least 1 of which has been submitted for publication) for which they are first author, with integrated introduction and conclusion chapters.